 It's no surprise that one of the group’s signature events is the Global Leadership Dialogue Series (GLDS), in which members are afforded the unique opportunity to interact with senior executives in an intimate setting.
 Previous guests of GLDS sessions have included Derreck Kayongo, CEO of Atlanta’a Center for Civil and Human Rights; Dr. Frances Colon, Deputy Science and Technology Advisor to the Secretary of State; and Katrina “Kat” Cole, Group President of Focus Brands and COO of Cinnabon, Inc.

 As a top executive, Bea leads the Office of Sustainability and is charged with embedding sustainability purpose and practices into operations, helping grow business while making a lasting positive difference for consumers, communities and the environment.
-Through this work, Coca-Cola has become a global leader in advancing social commitments worldwide by bridging collaboration, and setting priorities that include well-being, the economic empowerment of women, and facilitation of safe access and replenishment of water.
+Through this work,

 And so began the lively GLDS discussion, amidst generous refreshments for attendees!